18F/10x-dux-app/docs/SBOM.md

-Per the Department of Commerce's National Telecommunications and Information Administration leading the SBOM adoption effort in the US public and private sector, a SBOM is the "formal record containing the details and supply chain relationships of various components used in building software. ​An SBOM is effectively a nested inventory: a list of ingredients that make up software components." <sup>[1](fn1)</sup>
+Per the Department of Commerce's National Telecommunications and Information Administration leading the SBOM adoption effort in the US public and private sector, an SBOM is the "formal record containing the details and supply chain relationships of various components used in building software. ​An SBOM is effectively a nested inventory: a list of ingredients that make up software components." <sup>[1](fn1)</sup>